 I don’t remember the cost of the lumber, but it wasn’t much, maybe $10 tops.
 The brass screws were cheap, too, because I bought them from a wholesaler.
 I didn’t use any fancy tools to make the rim.
-A hand-held jig saw, a power drill (which can also double as a power screw driver), and a cheap power screw driver.
-I didn’t use carpenters glue, though I probably should have.
+A hand-held jig saw, a power drill (which can double as a power screwdriver for anyone on a budget), and a cheap power screwdriver.
+I didn’t use carpenter’s glue, though I probably should have.
 Then there’s the screen which cost about $5 for a 20-foot roll, something like that.

-Placed on top of the inner cover, the holes in the rim should provide adequate ventilation in the summer to reduce moisture in the hive, thus accelerating the honey curing process when honey supers on installed.
+Placed on top of the inner cover, the holes in the rim should provide adequate ventilation in the summer to reduce moisture in the hive, thus accelerating the honey curing process when honey supers are installed.
 The added ventilation also makes it easier for the bees to regulate the temperature of the hive for brood rearing.
 The rim is high enough so that the lip of the telescoping top cover doesn’t block the holes, and the holes are angled down so rain is less likely to get in.
 I’m still new at this beekeeping game, but it looks like a well designed ventilation aid to me.

-P.S.: Check out this comment from Rusty for a detailed explanation of hive ventilation (reproduced in a full post on her website: Physics for beekeepers: How does ventilation increase honey production?).
+P.S.: Check out this comment from Rusty Burlew for a detailed explanation of hive ventilation (reproduced in a full post on her website: Physics for beekeepers: How does ventilation increase honey production?).